Simulation Software for Underground Mining.

 idoba.sim builds a 3D model of your underground mine network and runs every truck, loader, and jumbo as an independent agent - making decisions, waiting, reacting to congestion, and competing for the same decline space your crews navigate every shift.

-• Identify bottlenecks and congestion hotspots.
+Identify bottlenecks and congestion hotspots.

-• Optimise haulage routes and equipment allocation.
+See where haulage constraints emerge and evaluate equipment allocation.

-• Identify inefficiencies that traditional planning tools often overlook.
+Identify inefficiencies that traditional planning tools often overlook.

 Adapt to Unexpected Events.

-• Stress-test shift schedules and refine production plans.
+Stress-test shift schedules and refine production plans.

 Reduce Operational Costs.

-• Evaluate the impact of adding stockpiles, expanding fleets, or adjusting equipment allocations across the full P10/P50/P90 range.
+Evaluate the impact of adding stockpiles, expanding fleets, or adjusting equipment allocations across the full P10/P50/P90 range.

 SECTION 4